What is machine

 Use cases:

-- Disease detection
+- Disease identification and diagnosis

 Use cases:

-- Disease detection
+- Disease identification and diagnosis

 Use cases: